QuinntonCarter/VSchool-Coursework/Classwork/module6/cue/notes.md

 todo final
     + add delete of playlists from db to user > deleteAcc route
+    + add more stuff to searched profile page

 Notes to self:
     // *** functionality for later maybe, from app context ***